-Great leadership has always hinged on effective communication.
-But in a time when communication channels are numerous and the workplace is no longer just a pinpoint on a map, leadership communication is more important than ever.
+Outstanding leadership has always hinged on effective communication.
+However, when communication channels are numerous and the workplace is no longer just a pinpoint on a map, leadership communication is more important than ever.

-Today, leaders need to connect and guide workers as well as facilitate employee engagement across fully remote and hybrid teams.
+Today, leaders must connect and guide workers and facilitate employee engagement across fully remote and hybrid teams.
 This means recognizing the importance of effective email communication while retaining the human element of face-to-face interaction.

-By staying in touch with the latest trends and industry insights, you can make leadership communication your company’s strongest asset.
+By staying informed about the latest trends and industry insights, you can make leadership communication your company’s most vital asset.

 What Is Leadership Communication?